Onafuwadav/ReviseTime/README.md

 # ReviseTime
-CS IA -
-ReviseTime is a timetable creation application specifically for IB students with integrwation with google classroom and google calender.
+CS IA - ReviseTime is a timetable creation application specifically for IB students with integration with google classroom and google calendar.